 Zika virus is thought to be primarily transmitted through the bite of infected Aedes mosquitoes, the same mosquitoes that spread chikungunya and dengue.
+These mosquitoes are aggressive daytime biters, but also bite at night.
 Mosquitoes become infected when they bite a person already infected with the virus.
 Infected mosquitoes can then spread the virus to other people through bites.
-Zika virus can also be transmitted from a pregnant mother to her baby during pregnancy or around the time of birth.
-There is evidence that the Zika virus can be sexually transmitted.
+It can also be transmitted from a pregnant mother to her baby during pregnancy or around the time of birth.
+There is a documented case of transmission of the Zika virus through sexual contact.